8000 Support Services

 8415 STUDENT TRANSPORTATION FOR FIELD TRIPS, ATHLETICS AND EXTRACURRICULAR ACTIVITIES

-The Superintendent of Schools shall be responsible for developing and implementing procedures regarding the use of school busses for field trips, athletics and extracurricular activities transportation.
+The Superintendent shall be responsible for developing and implementing procedures regarding the use of school busses for field trips, athletics and extracurricular activities transportation.

 Adopted April 10, 1989